BAPTISM IN THE CATHOLIC CHURCH

 When do Baptisms take place?

-Baptisms take place at 10:30 am in the Church every: 2nd and 4th Saturday of each month in English 1st Saturday in Spanish.
-[Because we have many infants Baptized monthly, Baptisms do not take place during weekend Masses]
+Baptisms take place at 10:30 am in the Church every Saturday of each month.
+The 1st Saturday is in Spanish.

 Requirements for Godparents

-A Catholic desiring to serve as a godparent must meet the eligibility requirements established by the Canon Law of the Church:
+A Godparent must meet the eligibility requirements established by the Canon Law of the Church:

-- Must have received the sacraments of Eucharist and Confirmation in the Catholic Church.
+- Must be Baptized and have received the sacraments of Eucharist and Confirmation in the Catholic Church

-- Must be leading a life of faith, and living the Catholic faith.
+- Be leading a life of faith, and living the Catholic faith

-- Must be registered and practicing member in a Catholic parish.
+- Be registered and practicing member in a Catholic parish